delphidabbler/ddablib/README.md

-# ddablib: DelphiDabbler Code Library
+# :no_entry: ddablib: DelphiDabbler Code Library

-A library of assorted Delphi components, units and IDE extensions by [DelphiDabbler](https://gravatar.com/delphidabbler).
+This is the former home of a library of assorted Delphi components, units and IDE extensions by [DelphiDabbler](https://gravatar.com/delphidabbler).

-> ## IMPORTANT NOTE
->
+Active development of the library now takes place in a group of repositories in the [ddablib](https://github.com/ddablib) GitHub organisation.

-> This repository is no longer in use for code development.
+ :warning: **WARNING:** This repository is now archived.
+The code is frozen and out of date.
->
-> The various sub-projects within the library have been split out into their own repositories within a new GitHub organization called [ddablib](https://github.com/ddablib).
-Active development has transferred to there.
->
-> Once everything has been transferred out this repository will be retained as a placeholder, but it will be archived.
-There will be several commits to `main` before the project is archived.
-The start of the archiving process is tagged with the [`begin-archiving-process`](https://github.com/delphidabbler/ddablib/commits/begin-archiving-process) tag.

 ## Library Contents

-At the time the library was split out of this repository into [ddablib](https://github.com/ddablib), it contained the sub-projects listed in the table below.
-Links to each sub-project's web page on [delphidabbler.com](https://delphidabbler.com) and its [ddablib](https://github.com/ddablib) GitHub repository are provided.
+At the time the library was transferred to [ddablib](https://github.com/ddablib), it contained the projects listed in the table below.
+Links are provided to each project's web page and to its [ddablib](https://github.com/ddablib) GitHub repository.

 | Project Web Page | GitHub Repository |
 |------------------|-------------------|